jacobanjola06-collab/ecommerce-sales-and-customer-analytics-/README.md

 # Insight Deep Dive

-**sales Distribution:** The business generated ***21.78M in total sales from 17,000 orders placed by 5,000 customers***, resulting in an average order value of ***1.28K.*** From a scale perspective, this indicates steady purchasing behavior and consistent transaction size across the dataset. sales is not driven by unusually large orders but by sustained order activity.When examining geographic distribution, sales is clearly concentrated in a few high-performing cities. ***The top-performing city generated 5.6M, which is significantly higher than the second-ranked city at 3.1M***.
+1) **Revenue Distribution:** The business generated ***21.78M in total sales from 17,000 orders placed by 5,000 customers***, resulting in an average order value of ***1.28K.*** From a scale perspective, this indicates steady purchasing behavior and consistent transaction size across the dataset. sales is not driven by unusually large orders but by sustained order activity.When examining geographic distribution, sales is clearly concentrated in a few high-performing cities. ***The top-performing city generated 5.6M, which is significantly higher than the second-ranked city at 3.1M***.
 This shows that a substantial portion of total revenue is coming from a limited number of core markets.
        Similarly, product category analysis shows uneven contribution, where select categories ***(electronics)*** generate a larger share of revenue **10m*** compared to the next best two performing cartegories ***Home & Gardens (4M), Sports (3M)***.
 This confirms that overall performance is being driven by specific high-performing segments rather than evenly distributed demand.

-**Time Based And Seasonal Trends:** Revenue performance across time reveals noticeable fluctuations rather than steady growth.The most significant movement occurred in ***April***, where revenue declined by ***45%** compared to the previous month.
+2) **Time Based And Seasonal Trends:** Revenue performance across time reveals noticeable fluctuations rather than steady growth.The most significant movement occurred in ***April***, where revenue declined by ***45%** compared to the previous month.
 This represents the sharpest drop within the reporting period and suggests a temporary disruption or slowdown in demand.Following this decline, the business gradually recovered.
 In July, revenue increased by ***14% month-over-month***, signaling renewed growth momentum.
 The year closed strongly, with December recording a ***12% increase***, indicating improved performance toward year-end.
            This pattern suggests that revenue performance is influenced by seasonal or timing-related factors rather than consistent month-over-month growth.
 The mid year slowdown followed by recovery implies variability in demand cycles, promotional timing, or market conditions.
 Overall, this shows that while the business demonstrates resilience and the ability to recover from downturns, revenue performance is not yet stable across all months

-**Operational Performance And Customer Satisfaction :** When i examined delivery performance alongside customer ratings, a clear pattern begins to emerge.
+3) **Operational Performance And Customer Satisfaction :** When i examined delivery performance alongside customer ratings, a clear pattern begins to emerge.
 The majority of orders are delivered within ***ten days***, with ***7,572 orders arriving within five days and another 6,787 delivered between six and ten days***.
 Only ***2,179 orders** fall into the      slow delivery category of ***eleven days or more**, meaning operationally, most transactions are fulfilled within a reasonable timeframe.
 Customer satisfaction remains relatively stable across delivery speeds, but subtle differences are visible.
 Orders delivered within five days received an average rating of ***3.90**, while those delivered within ***six to ten days*** recorded a slightly higher ***3.91**.
 However, once delivery extends beyond ***ten days***, the average rating drops to ***3.86**.
 While this decline may appear small numerically, it signals that prolonged delivery times do begin to impact customer perception.
        What this says  is that the business is performing well operationally overall, but maintaining delivery within the fast-to-medium range is important for preserving customer satisfaction.
 Once delivery delays stretch past ten days, customer experience begins to weaken.
 The relationship isn’t extreme, but it is measurable and consistent.

-***Customer Retention Strength:***
+4) ***Customer Retention Strength:***
 Looking at customer behavior over time.
 Out of 5,000 total customers, ***3,862 (77.24%)*** are returning customers, while only ***1,138(22.76%)***, made a single purchase.
 This indicates that the majority of revenue is supported by customers who come back to purchase again, rather than relying entirely on new customer acquisition.
        The influence of discounts further reinforces this pattern.
 Customers who received discounts generated an average revenue per customer of ***4,268.7***, compared to ***2,385.4*** among customers who did not receive discounts.
 This is a significant difference and suggests that promotional strategies are not only driving purchases but are associated with higher overall customer value.

 # Recommendation:
 **Based on the insight above the following recommendation would be provided:**

-***Revenue Growth & Market Expansion Strategy:***
+1) ***Revenue Growth & Market Expansion Strategy:***

 •	Protect and scale high-performing cities and product categories through targeted marketing and inventory prioritization.